-- 1. To use the View/Form Manager, select a Program from the first drop-down menu. - 2.
-Then, select a module from the second drop-down menu.
-Available selections will change depending on which program was chosen in the previous step. - 3.
-Next, select a module component from the third drop-down menu.
-This selection dictates the types of views and forms you'll be able to create.
-The available components are determined by the module you selected in step 2. - 4.
-The views and forms displayed in the table will change depending on the selections you made in the drop-down lists.
-In the example above only Work Order Module views and forms are displayed.
-Had we made other selections, different types of views and forms would be displayed.
-The columns in the table contain the following identification information: - The Name and Type (View or Form). - An indication that the form has been enabled.
+- 1. The columns in the table contain the following identification information: - The Name and Type (View or Form). - An indication that the form has been enabled.
 Only forms that have been enabled can be assigned to menus. - An indication whether the item has been Assigned to Groups and Assigned to Menus.
 (We'll discuss how to complete these steps later in this workbook). - The Public Form ID.
-This is used for Lucity Web Citizen forms. - The last modified by and last modified date information. - 5.
-You can use the buttons below the table to add new forms/views, Edit existing forms/views, Copy existing forms/views, Delete existing forms/views, or Rename existing forms/views.
+This is used for Lucity Web Citizen forms. - The last modified by and last modified date information. - 2.
+You can use the buttons below the table to add new forms/views, Edit existing forms/views, Copy existing forms/views, Delete existing forms/views, or Rename existing forms/views. - 3.
+The Assign Group button can be very handy.
+This allows a user to quickly assign the forms for the selected component to groups without having to do a search.